Yanco: Football

 The town has a team in the Group 20 Rugby League competition with neighbouring village Wamoon, the Yanco-Wamoon Hawks.
 They are renowned for winning five successive titles from 1992 to 1996, a competition record.
 The club briefly merged with rivals Narrandera from 2012 to 2014 as the Bidgee Hurricanes, but the sides demerged ahead of the 2015 season.
 They play at the Yanco Sports Ground, a picturesque oval located across the railway and irrigation channel from the town centre.

-The town had a defunct Australian Rules Football team which played in the Farrer Football League along with Whitton, known as the Whitton-Yanco Tigers.
+The town had a defunct Australian Rules Football team, the Yanco Penguins, which played in the South West District Football League and Barellan & District Football League before folding in 1971.
+The Whitton Football Club of the Farrer Football League briefly changed its name to Whitton-Yanco in the early 1990s, however the Yanco part of the name was dropped when the club merged with Leeton in 1995.

 Heritage listings

 Yanco has a number of heritage-listed sites, including: